rewbs/sd-parseq/README.md

 * Go to https://sd-parseq.web.app/ (or run the UI yourself from this repo with `npm start`)
 * Edit the table at the top to specify your keyframes and parameter values at those keyframes.
 See below for more information about what you can do here.
 * Hit `Render` to generate the JSON config for every frame.
-* Copy the contents of the textbox at the bottom
+* Copy the contents of the textbox at the bottom.
+   *  If you are signed in (via the button at the top right), you can choose to upload the output instead, and then copy the resulting URL.
+All changes will be pushed to the same URL, so you won't need to copy & paste again.

 ### Step 2: Generate the video

 * Head to the SD web UI go to the Deforum tab and then the Init tab.
-* Paste the JSON you copied in step 1 into the Parseq section at the bottom of the page.
+* Paste the JSON or URL you copied in step 1 into the Parseq section at the bottom of the page.
 * Fiddle with any other Deforum / Stable Diffusion settings you want to tweak.
+Rember in particular to check the animation mode, the FPS and the total number of frames to make sure they match Parseq.
 * Click generate.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/74455/205213997-fc9bd7f2-2996-4475-9653-993055ad4cf1.png">